-During 1999, Messrs.
-Eide, LeBow and Podell were members of the Company's compensation committee.
-Messrs.
-Eide and Podell serve as directors of BGLS.
-Mr. Eide is a stockholder, and serves as the Chairman and Treasurer of Aegis Capital Corp., a registered broker-dealer, that has performed services for New Valley since before January 1, 1998.
-During 1999, Aegis received commissions and other income in the aggregate amount of approximately \$59,000 from New Valley.
-Aegis, in the ordinary course of its business in 1999, engaged in brokerage activities with Ladenburg, Thalmann & Co.
-Inc., a subsidiary of New Valley, on customary terms.
+During 2003, Mr. Eide served as a member of the Company's compensation committee.
+Mr. Eide is a stockholder, and serves as the Chairman and Chief Executive Officer, of Aegis Capital Corp., a registered broker-dealer, that has performed services for New Valley since before January 1, 2003.
+During 2003, Aegis received commissions and other income in the aggregate amount of approximately \$48,000 from New Valley.
+Aegis has continued to provide services to New Valley in 2004.